KTibow/infinity-mirror/README.md

 6. (Only tested on) [Infinity mirror to hack](https://www.amazon.com/dp/B07LF4YMCZ)

 Okay, let's do this.
-1. Pry apart the infinity mirror.
+## Pry apart the infinity mirror
+### Bottom
-  - First, remove the battery base.
+1. First, remove the battery base.
 Do that by pushing apart the bottom part, and while you do that, pull away the battery holder.
+2. Disconnect all of the wires.
+Just pull/chop them off.
+3. Push out the stuff.
+You might need to push on some stuff really hard in order to push out the switch and power plug.
+4. Make the hole between the base and top bigger for the light strip connector.

+Note: Don't put the battery base back on, not even later.
+### Middle
+1. Pry off the coverings.
+The mirror is made of 3 parts, the middle, and the two covers.
+Pry off the glue.
+2. Pull off one of the mirrors.
+Be very gentle, or you'll have a scratched-up mirror like I do.
+3. Detach the provided light strip.
+Just pull off the adhesive.
+## Cut and place the light strip
+1. Place the light strip around the mirror.
+2. Find which side is the input and output of the LED strip, and cut off any excess.
+It's okay to cut off the other connector, too.
+3. Count the number of LEDs in the strip.
+4. Peel off the adhesive backing and place the light strip.
+Make sure to put the connector through the hole you made earlier.
+5. Route the connector through the light switch hole.

+Yahoo!
+You've done most of the hardware.
+## Set up the connections
+1. Find your WiFi Kit 32 and solder headers.
+2. Place it in the middle of your breadboard.
+3. Put one wire at pin 5.
+Put the other two at 5V and GND.
+4. Put the pin 5 wire to the middle, green wire of the connector.
+5. Put the 5V wire to the red wire of the connector, and the GND wire to the white wire of the connector.
+## Set up your enviroment
+1. Make sure the [Arduino IDE](https://www.arduino.cc/en/Main/Software) is installed.